seyhunsaral/otree-course/book/introduction/otree_architechture.md

 ### `z-Tree` needs client software, `oTree` doesn't.
-  * With `z-Tree`, clients require a software to run on their computer.
-With `oTree` they connect to the experiment with a web browser (Firefox, Chromium, Google Chrome etc.).
+  * With `z-Tree`, clients require software to run on their computer.
+With `oTree` they connect to the experiment with a web browser (Firefox, Chromium, Google Chrome, etc.).